scrapy/scrapy/docs/faq.rst

 By default, Scrapy uses a `LIFO`_ queue for storing pending requests, which basically means that it crawls in `DFO order`_.
 This order is more convenient in most cases.

 If you do want to crawl in true `BFO order`_, you can do it by setting the following settings::

     DEPTH_PRIORITY = 1
     SCHEDULER_DISK_QUEUE = 'scrapy.squeues.PickleFifoDiskQueue'
     SCHEDULER_MEMORY_QUEUE = 'scrapy.squeues.FifoMemoryQueue'

+While pending requests are below the configured values of :setting:`CONCURRENT_REQUESTS`, :setting:`CONCURRENT_REQUESTS_PER_DOMAIN` or :setting:`CONCURRENT_REQUESTS_PER_DOMAIN`, those requests are sent concurrently.
+As a result, the first few requests of a crawl rarely follow the desired order.
+Lowering those settings to ``1`` enforces the desired order, but it significantly slows down the crawl as a whole.

 My Scrapy crawler has memory leaks.
 What can I do?
 --------------------------------------------------